byo/bswieckidev-blog/content/post/2019-07-10-knowledge-dag.md

 Graph theory
 ------------

 In more complex, real-world scenarios you'd see a huge cloud of terms and dependencies between them all over the place.
 Even though it would be gigantic, graphs have some really nice properties and we know efficient algorithms to extract information from them.

-For each node in such graph we could eaisly calculate it's complete depencency list and order it so that you start from the basics, go through more complex terms and finally get into the destination one.
+For each node in such graph we could easily calculate it's complete dependency list and order it so that you start from the basics, go through more complex terms and finally get into the destination one.
 It's also trivial to skip those paths which are irrelevant to the topic being mastered.